 If you’ve read the article “Buying a Walk-in Tub – Your biggest Mistake?” and you still believe you would like to purchase a walk-in style bathtub, then continue reading to learn about some of the potential hidden costs you should be aware of when buying a walk-in bathtub.

-- The dimensions of the tub selected may not fit through your hallways and all the doorways between the outside of the home and the bathroom.
-If not, you will have to pay to have the door frames removed and reinstalled to get the tub in to the bathroom.
+- The tub’s dimensions may not fit through all the doorways between the outside of the home and the bathroom.
+If it does not, you will have to pay to have the door frames removed and reinstalled to get the tub into the bathroom.

-- There is a very high chance you will need to upgrade your water heater to handle the higher water demands of these tubs.
+- There is a good chance you will need to upgrade your water heater to handle the higher water demands of these tubs.
 A new water heater can cost anywhere from $800-$2,000.

 - Expect to see a significant increase in your monthly water bills due to repeatedly filling a large tub that can hold anywhere from 40-80 gallons of water.

 - Jetted-style tubs will often require the purchase of an inline water heater in order to maintain the water temperature.
-This usually requires installing an additional electrical outlet and can significantly increase utility costs.
+This can significantly increase utility costs and usually requires installing an additional electrical outlet.

-- You may have to pay to have your plumbing modified to connect the tub and have it run properly.
+- You may need to pay to have the plumbing modified to connect the tub and have it run properly.

-- The bathroom floor could require extra structural support to manage the weight of the tub when filled with 40-80 gallons of water.
+- The bathroom floor may require extra structural support to manage the weight of the tub when filled with 40-80 gallons of water.

 - Lastly, you might find it necessary to install a heat lamp over the tub in order to remain warm during the time you are sitting in the tub waiting for it to fill and empty.

 Salespeople will often neglect to mention the items in the list above – until after you have signed on the dotted line.
-We hope this list will help make you a more informed consumer and prevent you from falling victim to some of the not-so-kosher sales practices found in the walk-in tub industry..
+We hope this list will help make you a more informed consumer.
+We urge all potential consumers to also read the article Walk-in Tubs: Buyers Beware!.